zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/StockChartNavigatorCategoryAxisItem.md

     ?>

 ### justified
 If set to true the chart will position categories and series points on major ticks.
-This removes the empty space before and after the series.The default value is false except for "area", "verticalArea", "stepArea" and "verticalStepArea".
+This removes the empty space before and after the series.The default value is false except for "area" and "verticalArea".

 #### Returns
 `\Kendo\Dataviz\UI\StockChartNavigatorCategoryAxisItem`